Polem4rch/transit-resident-agent/paper.md

 Distributed attribution: Exfiltration from a TRA originates from whichever node is currently processing the payload.
 If the packet passes through nodes on three different IP addresses, exfiltration appears to originate from three different sources.
 No single IP is attributable as the actor.

-### 3.4 Data Exfiltration Architecture
+### 3.7 Data Exfiltration Architecture

 A TRA can exfiltrate data or communicate with external infrastructure directly from any processing node without returning to an origin host.
-Three exfiltration patterns are identified:
+Four exfiltration channels are identified, all viable from outside the target network:

 Direct beacon: The processing node sends data directly to an attacker-controlled listener.
 Simple and fast but produces a direct network connection between node and attacker infrastructure.